gimlet-io/gimlet-documentation/src/pages/docs/gitops-bootstrapping-reference.md

 On this page you can see all the possible options you can use to bootstrap the gitops automation with the Gimlet CLI.

 {% callout title="Bootstrapping on the Gimlet dashboard" %}
-Gitops bootstrapping happens automatically on the Gimlet dashbaord during environment creation.
+Gitops bootstrapping happens automatically on the Gimlet dashboard during environment creation.
 You can read this page to know what goes under the hood.
 {% /callout %}

 ## Folder per env